Quotes Collection

 “Courage is not the absence of fear, but rather the judgment that something else is more important than fear.”

-“Use what talents you possess: the woods would be very silent if no bird sang there except those that sang best.”
+—Ambrose Redmoon, Ambrose Redmoon was the pen name of James Neil Hollingworth.“Use what talents you possess: the woods would be very silent if no bird sang there except those that sang best.”

 “Kites rise highest against the wind - not with it.”